kriptotekar/kriptotekar/README.md

-- 👋 Hi, I’m @kriptotekar
+- 👋 Hi, my name is Aldo
 - 👀 I’m interested in ...
 Crypto development
 - 🌱 I’m currently learning ...
 Move
-- 💞️ I’m looking to collaborate on ...
-Nothing for now
+- 💞️ I’m looking to collaborate on ... crypto dapp
 - 📫 How to reach me ... via Telegram @cryptotekar
 - 😄 Pronouns: ...
 I'm a man
 - ⚡ Fun fact: ...
 Trump is president